 We use Google Apps for 6-8, nothing for younger.
 I wondered what others were doing so I polled my PLNs.
 Overall, most schools use Google Apps if they have students emailing.

 I used to teach grades 3-5 how to email (and probably should do so again in 5th grade–I’ve put that on my ToDo list).
-Here’re the screen shots of that lesson (available in Book II of the Toolkit).
+Here’re the screen shots of that lesson.

 Note: Links are active in the digital copy only.